skyf0l/EPITECH_to_GOOGLE_calendar/README.md

 ```

  - `comment` is what you want, it doesn't matter, it's just useful not to get mixed up if you have multiple accounts
- - `epitech_autologin` is your epitech autologin, you can find it on https://intra.epitech.eu/admin/autolog (copy only `auth-...` part)
+ - `epitech_cookie` is your user cookie, find it by going on the intra and going into dev console -> application -> cookies -> user
  - `calendarID_events` is the calendar in which you want to put all registered events
  - `calendarID_timeline` is the calendar in which you want to put projects timeline
  - `calendarID_teaching_team` is the calendar in which you want to put events which you supervise (HUB activities for example)